 To access the full prerequisites, click here!

-Anatomy, physiology, and pathophysiology related to regional anaesthesia (including common concomitant diseases such as diabetes, chronic lung disease, bleeding disorders, etc.).
+Anatomy, physiology, and pathophysiology related to regional anaesthesia (including common concomitant diseases like diabetes, chronic lung disease, bleeding disorders, etc.).

 Pharmacology of drugs commonly used in regional anaesthesia and acute pain management.